4161-NOC

 Emergency management analyst

-Occupational hygiene
+Occupational hygienist

-Technology transfer
+Technology transfer officer

 Education, Training and Skills

-• A bachelor's degree or college diploma in a related scientific or technical discipline is usually required for occupations in this unit group.
+• A bachelor's degree or college diploma in a related scientific or technical discipline is usually required for occupations in this unit group

 • A master's degree in a related scientific discipline may be required.

 • Certification through the Canadian College of Certified Professional Ergonomists is required to use the title "Canadian Certified Professional Ergonomist (CCPE)".
-Membership with the Association of Canadian Ergonomists may be required.
+Membership with the Association of Canadian Ergonomists may be required

-• Occupational hygienists may require certification by the Canadian Registration Board of Occupational Hygienists or le Conseil d'accréditation en hygiène industrielle du Québec.
+• Occupational hygienists may require certification by the Canadian Registration Board of Occupational Hygienists or le Conseil d'accréditation en hygiène industrielle du Québec

 • Patent agents require 12 months of work experience in the patent field and successful completion of examinations set by the Commissioner of Patents.
-They may also be required to be listed in the register of patent agents.
+They may also be required to be listed in the register of patent agents

-• Occupations in this group that are involved in green building design and technologies development may require the Leadership in Energy and Environmental Design (LEED) certification offered by the Canadian Green Building Council.
+• Occupations in this group that are involved in green building design and technologies development may require the Leadership in Energy and Environmental Design (LEED) certification offered by the Canadian Green Building Council

 Education programs in B.C.